-The lyric’s subject did spark controversy — biographies of The Kinks cite that it was banned in Australia upon release and cut short before Lola’s sexual identity could be revealed on British radio.
+The lyric’s subject did spark controversy — biographies of The Kinks cite that the song was banned in Australia upon release and cut short on British radio before Lola’s gender identity could be revealed.

 People loved it, though.
 “Lola” reached No. 2 and No. 9 on the U.K. and U.S. singles charts.

 The song’s speaker meets Lola, who is likely black, in a London club where champagne “tastes like just like cherry cola” and the dance floor is under “electric candlelight.”
 As they dance, the speaker realizes that Lola is transgender.

 He pushes her away and falls to his knees in shock.
 After looking into each others’ eyes, though, he realizes Lola’s gender identity is normal.

 The appeal of the song’s social commentary is that it validates a transgender woman through a cis man’s (the speaker’s) discovery and acceptance of his lover’s identity and his own gender expression.

 The move may sound socially sketchy now, but like in 2018, most people in 1970 had never met a transgender person.
 Davies created a naive cis speaker so listeners could find identity in him.
 Davies could approach the subject of gender expression without cutting off the audience that needed to hear the lyrics.

 Davies also uses the speaker’s own gender identity and expression and compares it to Lola’s, normalizing both.

 Take these lines: “Well, I’m not the world’s most physical guy / But when she squeezed me tight, she nearly broke my spine.”